Jacinta Beecher

 Jacinta Beecher (born 31 January 1998) is an Australian sprinter.

 Beecher was a promising junior but the Queenslander suffered 4 years of injuries before posting a new personal best time over 200 metres of 23.28 in Canberra in 2021.

 Beecher moved into the top 10 of all time Australian 200 metres runners when she ran a time of 22.70 in May 2022 in Shizuoka, Japan.
 With that time Beecher achieved the qualifying standard for the 2022 Commonwealth Games as well as the World Championships.
+Beecher was part of the Australian 4 x 100m sprint relay team that finished third at the 2022 Commonwealth Games.

-Whilst competing at the 2022 World Athletics Championships – Women's 200 metres Beecher qualified from the heats for the semi-finals with a run of 23.22 behind Jenna Prandini and Favour Ofili.
+Whilst competing at the 2022 World Athletics Championships – Women's 200 metres Beecher qualified for the semi-finals with a third-place heat run of 23.22 behind Jenna Prandini and Favour Ofili.